Helping Johnny Make Sense of Privacy Policies with LLMs: Results

-Participants liked the smiley icons representing evaluation results.
-They reported these \textbf{visual cues} provide a quick, intuitive insight, e.g., \textit{\enquote{The smiley is really good because it doesn’t interfere at all on websites but gives you a very quick insight: Is this [website's privacy policy] good or not?}} (P9).
+Most participants liked the smiley icons as \textit{visual cues} providing quick, intuitive insights.
+P9 stated, \textit{\enquote{The smiley is great because it doesn’t interfere but [quickly shows]: Is this [privacy policy] good or not?}} Few participants found the visual cues to be intrusive and emotionally loaded, suggesting alternative symbols like exclamation marks for problematic policies (P6, P7, P10).

-Most participants highlighted the overall \textbf{ease-of-use} and intuitive design.
-For example, P6 describes its design as \textit{\enquote{user-friendly, clear and courteous}}.
-Recommendations for improvement were in the details, such as making the buttons for criteria explanation on the dashboard and for viewing the original policy more prominent.
-Two participants did not like having to scroll inside the popup (P8, P20).
-Further recommendations concerned the formatting and layout of the chat response (e.g., better systematization, highlighting key points, and more structured paragraphs in particular for longer responses), and being able to type directly in that field instead of the text input field below (P1, P8, P10, P11, P13, P14, P18, P21).
-Participants valued the voice input, however, suggested supplementing it with audio output (P5, P12).
+The tool’s ease of use was widely appreciated, described as \textit{\enquote{user-friendly, clear, and courteous}} (P6).
+Some participants complained about having to scroll using the extension (P8, P20).
+Others suggested clearer chat formatting (e.g., structured paragraphs and key highlights) (P1, P8, P10, P11, P13, P14, P18, P21).
+Voice input was used and valued by some, and adding audio output for accessibility was suggested (P5, P12).
+Some participants would have liked a faster initial assessment of a website (P1, P2, P6, P12, P15, P20), whereas the chat was perceived as quick and responsive (P3, P5, P6, P7, P8, P14, P17, P22).

+The query suggestions in the chat were seen as a helpful starting point and helped participants organize their thoughts or get inspiration for their own questions (P1, P3, P9, P13, P14, P15).
+P4 mentioned that it also helped to quickly contextualize the information provided on the dashboard.
+Few participants wanted suggestions to be more specific (P3), cover a more diverse range of topics (P3), and be shorter (P6).
+P14 suggested a hierarchical mapping of keywords on the topic to inspire one's own questions instead of the query suggestions.